eagurin/apika/README.md

 - 🔌 **Seamless API Client**: Programmatically interact with APIs using an elegantly simple yet powerful client interface
 - 💻 **Intelligent CLI**: Command-line interface with natural language processing for API interactions
 - 📚 **OpenAPI Superpowers**: Automatically discovers and adapts to API capabilities using OpenAPI specifications
-- 🐳 **Containerization Ready**: Deploy with Docker for maximum portability and scalability
 - ⚡ **Performance Optimized**: Built for speed and reliability in production environments

 ## 🛠️ Quick Installation